 The study of the classical world will develop excellent critical, analytical, and logical reasoning skills while teaching you how to make rational arguments and express them clearly.
 With these skills, you'll be well prepared for a career in law, teaching, librarianship, museum work or for graduate school.
 You can also engage with your professors and fellow students and learn about graduate school and future careers by joining the Classical Studies Students Association.

-- Congratulations to PhD student Chris Dawson, who has won the Crake Doctoral Fellowship at Mount Allison University for 2014-15.
+- PhD (History) student Chris Dawson has won the Crake Doctoral Fellowship at Mount Allison University for 2014-15

 - Jonathan Edmondson gave the annual Hoyt Lecture in Classics at Washington and Lee University, Lexington, Virginia on March 18, 2014.
 He spoke on "Commodus in the Arena: Myth, Power and Public Spectacle in Imperial Rome".